akshaykumarbedre/Paper-trading-bot/Readme.txt

 * live paper trading bot which buy & sell based on EMA crossover
 * GUI of graph is excel of live & non live data
 * This can contain to cheak best combination of EMA for given stock mat given time peroid.
+* stock selction for any interval & time peroid